shcaba/Vermilion-rockfish-OR-WA-2021/OR/write_up/_main.knit.md

 ### Maturation and Fecundity

-Maturity-at-length based on the work of Love et al [-@love_life_1990] which estimated the 50 percent size-at-maturity of 14 cm off the coast of California, though the slope of the maturity curve was not estimated.
+Maturity-at-length based on the work of Love et al [-@love_life_1990] which estimated the 50 percent size-at-maturity of 39.4 cm off the coast of California, though the slope of the maturity curve was not estimated.
 Most rockfishes have slopes somewhere between -0.6 and -1 (though some go down to -0.25).
-In the absence of a literature value of -0.95 was assumed.
+In the absence of a literature value of -0.34 was assumed.
 A sensitivity run using -0.6 was also explored and showed essentially no change in results.
 Maturity was assumed to stay asymptotic for larger fish (Figure \ref{fig:maturity}).

 The fecundity-at-length was based on research by Dick et al.[-@dick_meta-analysis_2017].
-The fecundity relationship for Vermilion rockfish was estimated equal to $Fec$=4.32e-07$L$^3.55^ in millions of eggs where $L$ is length in cm.
+The fecundity relationship for vermilion rockfish was estimated equal to $Fec$=4.32e-07$L$^3.55^ in millions of eggs where $L$ is length in cm.
 Fecundity-at-length is shown in Figure \ref{fig:fecundity}.

 ### Natural Mortality

 Natural mortality was not directly measured, so life-history based empirical relationships were used.
 The Natural Mortality Tool (NMT; https://github.com/shcaba/Natural-Mortality-Tool), a Shiny-based graphical user interface allowing for the application of a variety of natural mortality estimators based on measures such as longevity, size, age and growth, and maturity, was used to obtain estimates of natural mortality.
 The NMT currently provides 19 options, including the Hamel [-@hamel_method_2015] method, which is a corrected form of the Then et al. [-@then_evaluating_2015-1] functional regression model and is a commomly applied method for west coast groundfish.
 The NMT also allows for the construction of a natural mortality prior weighted across methods by the user.

  We assumed the age of 45 years to represent the practical longevity for both females and males based on 90% of the age of the oldest sampled individual (a 50 year old female; oldest male was 49), as was done in the 2015 yelloweye assessement [@gertseva_stock_2017].
 Empirical $M$ estimators using the von Bertalanffy growth parameters were also considered (Figure \ref{fig:M_female}), but they produced unreasonably high estimates (2-3 times higher than the longevity estimates).
-This is likely explained by the fact that while Vermilion rockfish are a smaller rockfish species, they still have protracted longevity comparable to stocks that are twice their maximum size.
+This is likely explained by the fact that while vermilion rockfish are a smaller rockfish species, they still have protracted longevity comparable to stocks that are twice their maximum size.
 Additionally, the FishLife [@thorson_predicting_2017] estimate was included, though, given the source of FishLife data is FishBase, there is a good chance the estimates of $M$ are also from methods using longevity, though the actual value of longevity used was unknown.
 The final composite $M$ distributionn (Figure \ref{fig:M_composite_dists}) are based on 4 empirical estimators, and result in a median value of 0.133 (mean of 0.136), with a CV of 0.22.
 We explore sensitivity to these assumptions of natural mortality through likelihood profiling.

 ### Length-Weight Relationship

-The length(cm)-weight(kg) relationship for Vermilion rockfish was estimated outside the model using all coastwide biological data available from fishery-independent data sources.
-The estimated length-weight relationship for female fish was $W$=1.08e-05$L$^3.09^ and males at $W$=1.17e-05$L$^3.04^ (Figures \ref{fig:len-weight}).
+The length(cm)-weight(kg) relationship for vermilion rockfish was estimated outside the model using all coastwide biological data available from fishery-independent data sources.
+The estimated length-weight relationship for female fish was $W$=2.60642e-05$L$^2.93^ and males at $W$=3.7636e-05$L$^2.83^ (Figures \ref{fig:len-weight}).

 ### Sex Ratio